adobe/aem-project-archetype/README.md

 The latest version of the archetype has the following requirements:

-* Adobe Experience Manager 6.3.3.0 or higher (6.4.2 or higher when generating a project with an Angular/React frontend) or [Adobe Experience Manager as a Cloud Service](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/landing/home.html)
+* [Adobe Experience Manager as a Cloud Service](https://docs.adobe.com/content/help/en/experience-manager-cloud-service/landing/home.html) or Adobe Experience Manager 6.3.3.0 or higher (6.4.2 or higher when generating a project with an Angular/React frontend).
-* Apache Maven (3.3.9 or newer)
+* Apache Maven (3.3.9 or newer).
 * Adobe Public Maven Repository in maven settings, see [Knowledge Base](https://helpx.adobe.com/experience-manager/kb/SetUpTheAdobeMavenRepository.html) article for details.

 For a list of supported AEM versions of previous archetype versions, see [historical supported AEM versions](VERSIONS.md).